looker-open-source/block-bqml-automl/README.md

 ---

-#### <font size=5>4b. model_name_suggestions.explore </font><font color='red'> (REQUIRED)
+#### <font size=5>3b. model_name_suggestions.explore </font><font color='red'> (REQUIRED)
 To create an AutoML model, the user must enter a name for the model and can type in any string value.
 The AutoML Explore also allows the user to evaluate a model which has already been created.
 The `Model Name` parameter allows users to select the name from a list of existing models created by the given Explore.
 These suggested values come from the `AUTOML_TABLES_MODEL_INFO` table stored in the Model Details dataset defined for the Block during installation.
-Because this table captures details for all models created with the Block across all Explores, we need to filter the suggestions by Explore name–the Explore created in `Implementation Step 3`.
+Because this table captures details for all models created with the Block across all Explores, we need to filter the suggestions by Explore name–the Explore which will be created in `Implementation Step 4`.
 If you do not filter for the use case Explore, an error would occur if the user tries to evaluate a model based on different input data.

 The name suggestions come from the `model_name_suggestions.explore` and in this step we will refine the `sql_always_where` filter applied to the include the use case Explore name.